-

 What are the side effects of dolutegravir?

-These are not common but can include mood changes and difficulty sleeping.
+These are not common, but can include mood changes and difficulty sleeping.

 Occasionally people might need to change to another ARV.